-- Kara Graves is a partner who provides policy and strategic counsel on UAS and AAM issues, focusing largely on spectrum.
-Her practice focuses primarily on representing clients before various federal agencies, as well as before the Executive and Legislative branches of federal government. - John Scott is a partner who uses his long experience as an in-house attorney to help clients find solutions to legal and regulatory issues through efficient, practical advice and representation.
-He has represented communications providers, trade associations, and companies in the drone industry before the Federal Communications Commission in rulemakings, enforcement matters, and other proceedings, and has also represented clients in proceedings before other federal agencies, and in federal court litigation. - Tyler Dillon is an associate who helps clients navigate complex regulatory issues concerning emerging technologies, public safety communications, wireless communications, and cybersecurity.
+- Kara Graves is a partner who provides policy and strategic counsel on myriad communications issues, focusing largely on spectrum, infrastructure siting, and other areas of interest to the wireless industry.
+Her practice focuses primarily on representing clients before the Federal Communications Commission, NTIA, and other federal agencies, as well as before the Executive and Legislative branches of federal government. - John Scott is a partner who uses his long experience as an in-house attorney to help clients find solutions to legal and regulatory through efficient, practical advice and representation.
+He has counseled clients on how to grow their business consistent with the legal frameworks governing the communications industry.
+He also has represented communications providers, trade associations, and companies in the drone industry before the Federal Communications Commission in rulemakings, enforcement matters, and other proceedings, and has also represented clients in proceedings before other federal agencies, and in federal court litigation. - Tyler Dillon is an associate who helps clients navigate complex regulatory issues concerning emerging technologies, public safety communications, wireless communications, and cybersecurity.
 He has helped clients obtain FAA approval for large UAS and agricultural operations and advised on the impact of state and local laws on UAS operations.